ThomasMrY/ActivationFunctionDemo/README.md

                i_bits

 	positional arguments:
-	{tanh,selu,self_define} The activation function you want to implemet(tanh,selu,self_define) rang_l                The range of the AF you want to implement(left end) rang_r                The range of the AF you want to implement(right end) int_bits              The number of bits you want for the integer part of the output
+	{tanh,selu,self_define} The activation function you want to implement(tanh,selu,self_define) rang_l                The range of the AF you want to implement(left endpoint) rang_r                The range of the AF you want to implement(right endpoint) int_bits              The number of bits you want for the integer part of the output
 	float_bits            The number of bits you want for the decimal part of